 PfP is addressing Somaliland’s health workforce crisis by transforming health education, putting practice-orientated learning, teaching and assessment at its centre.
 By the end of the project, there will be a new generation of prepared-for-practice graduates better able to meet the needs of the Somaliland health sector.

-Prepared for Practice (PfP) seeks to address Somaliland’s health workforce crisis.
-Somaliland teaching institutions struggle to produce medical, nursing and midwifery graduates who can apply their learning to real world situations.
+Somaliland teaching institutions struggle to produce medical and nursing graduates who can apply their learning to real world situations.
 Once out of university, young graduates receive little support in their workplaces, but are expected to make life-or-death decisions.

-PfP will work at the individual, institutional and national levels.
-It will deliver an extensive programme of capacity building activities for students, faculty, examiners, clinical supervisors, university administrators and health system regulators.
-It will work with higher education and health policy makers to formulate new national standards for graduates.
+Working at the individual, institutional and national levels, PfP is delivering an extensive programme of capacity building activities for students, faculty, examiners, clinical supervisors, university administrators and health system regulators.
+With education and health policy makers, PfP is formulating new national standards for Somaliland graduates.

 The PfP consortium is made up of Somaliland’s three leading health schools, an e-learning tech start-up and a global partnership INGO.
 It is led by one of the UK’s largest and longest-running global health partnerships, made up of hundreds of NHS clinicians, UK academics and Somaliland’s leading health workers and educators.

 Between 2017 and 2021, PfP will support:

 - The teaching and/or assessment of every Somaliland medical student and the majority of nursing students to graduate during the project’s lifespan.